madickinson/Books-Read/2016-Books.md

 - Duhigg, Charles, Mike Chamberlain, and Random House Audio. *The Power of Habit: Why We Do What We Do in Life and Business.* Random House Audio.
 Print.
 - Gaiman, Neil, and P. Craig Russell. *The Graveyard Book Graphic Novel: Volume 1.* Reprint edition.
 Place of publication not identified: HarperCollins, 2015.
 Print.
 - Gladwell, Malcolm, and Hachette Audio. *David and Goliath: Underdogs, Misfits, and the Art of Battling Giants.* Hachette Audio.
 Print.
+- Hammond, Grant T. *The Mind of War: John Boyd and American Security.* Washington, D.C.: Smithsonian Books, 2004.
+Print.
+- Hawking, Stephen W., and Michael Jackson. *A Brief History of Time: From the Big Bang to Black Holes.* Unabridged edition.
+Beverly Hills, Calif.: Phoenix Audio, 2005.
+Print.
 - Herman, A. (2013) *Freedom’s Forge: How American Business Produced Victory in World War II.* New York: Random House Trade Paperbacks.
 - King, Stephen. *Doctor Sleep: A Novel.* Reprint edition.
 New York: Pocket Books, 2016.
 Print.
 - Kirkman, R. (2015) *The Walking Dead: Life and Death: Volume 24.* United States: Image Comics.